Welcome to today's edition of the Rush 24-7 podcast.

 You do have to ask, does he really feel any differently now?

-Well, you know, the the points I wanted to make up is, you know, one that you know I can't get through to this.
+Well, the points I wanted to make up is, one, that, you know, I can't get through to this.

 They are wounded, Rocky.

-These people who who absolutely know that they know the landscape and what's in your best interest better than you do, whether it's your state party chairman Tom Ross, or whether it's Carl Rowe or God bless him, Charles Crowdhammer, they are having to look hard in the mirror and say, Good Lord, is everything I believe wrong?
+These people who absolutely know that they know the landscape and what's in your best interest better than you do, whether it's your state party chairman, Tom Ross, or whether it's Carl Rover, God bless him, Charles Krauthammer, they are having to look hard in the mirror and say, good Lord, is everything I believe wrong?

-Is my go-along to get along, my practicality at all costs, my ru uh ripple uh uh put as few ripples in the water, ruffle as few feathers.
+Is my go-along to get along, my practicality at all costs, my ripple, put as few ripples in the water, ruffle as few feathers.

 Is that somehow wrong?